spiral/docs/docs/en/cookbook/user-authentication.md

 storage if one is found.

 > **See more**
-> Read more about the middleware registration in the [Route](../http/routing.md#middleware) section.
+> Read more about the middleware registration in the [HTTP — Middleware](../http/middleware.md) section.

 When the `AuthMiddleware` loads an authentication token from the incoming request, it creates a new scope and binds an instance of the `Spiral\Auth\AuthContext` to the `Spiral\Auth\AuthContextInterface` in the scoped container.
 This